dawoodmafa/dawoodmafa/README.md

-- 👋 Hi, I’m Mansour Aldawood and this is my Github page.
+Hello and Welcome.
+I’m Mansour Aldawood and this is my Github page.
 It will include projects in Java and Python mainly.
-You can find me on Iinkedin on the following: https://www.linkedin.com/in/mansouraldawood/
+You can find out more about me on my Linkedin page: https://www.linkedin.com/in/mansouraldawood/